ufownl/lua-resty-mcp/README.md

 ### server:list\_roots

-`syntax: roots, err = server:list_roots([timeout])`
+`syntax: roots, err, rpc_err = server:list_roots([timeout])`

 Request a list of root URIs from the client.

 A successful call returns an array-like Lua table that contains the roots.
-Otherwise, it returns `nil` and a string describing the error.
+Otherwise, it returns `nil` and a string describing the error, along with an additional RPC error object if the error originated from the peer responding to the RPC request.

 The returned `roots` may have the following structure: